lovepreetlakhman/BookStore/LovepreetsBookStore/README.txt

 10:29 pm Changed the file name in views folder
-10:41 pm Changed to navbar dark from light and bg white to primary 10:53 pm Added additional properties to footer class
+10:41 pm Changed to navbar dark from light and bg white to primary 10:53 pm Added additional properties to footer class 11:06 pm Added additional stylesheets and scripts from css_js.txt file to _Layout.cshtml